 Location: 930 First Avenue, Madison, MN

-Closing date for application: May 8, 2019
+Closing date for application: June 3, 2020

-Contact for Information: Kirsten Gloege, Director; Phone #320-598-7594
+Contact for information: Kirsten Gloege, Director; Phone #320-598-7594

 Lac qui Parle County is an Equal Opportunity/Affirmative Action Employer.